marcpicaud/generator-prestashop/README.md

 yo prestashop
 ```

 You can choose the release of your choice.
-When the scaffolding is complete, just put the folder on a webserver and you can install everything from your browser (CLI installation is coming);

 ## TODO
 - [x] Working `yo prestashop`